1natsu172/handy-media-query/README.md

 })
 ```

-The contents of the generated object are as follows.
+↓↓ The contents of the generated object are as follows ↓↓

 ```javascript
 const mediaQueries = {